|

 I

-dye, paint and stitch cottons and silks to create boldly colored
+dye, paint and stitch silk and wool to create boldly colored biomorphic

 wallhangings inspired by microscopic/cellular imagery - a kind